But in our desire to try new dishes, it’s important that we practice good food safety, otherwise you end up like me in the hospital for days...

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 What vaccinations do you need?
-Can you drink the local water?
+Can you drink the tap water?
 Stay healthy while you travel with these tips to avoid health hazards and disease in Cambodia.